New to Medicare Series: Part 1

 Medicare Part A is hospital insurance.
 Medicare Part A helps cover:

 Beneficiaries do not pay a premium for Part A if they paid enough Medicare taxes while working.
-If you must pay a premium for Part A, you’ll pay up to $437 a month in 2019.
+If you must pay a premium for Part A, you’ll pay up to $458 per month in 2020.

 Medicare Part B